 “Hey.
 I need to talk to your boss about a prospective client.
-I'll wait.”
+I’ll wait.”
 I looked around, and picked out a nice spot to stand.
 Amy followed suit.
-He looked like he was about to object, but couldn't be bothered.
-Instead he picked up the old phone, and punched a button.
-A voice came over the phone, but I couldn't make out what it said; I only heard the response.
+He looked like he was about to object, but couldn’t be bothered.
+Instead he picked up the phone, and punched a button.
+A voice came over the phone, but I couldn’t make out what it; I only heard his response.

 “Hey.
 I got a guy here, real cowboy type.
 Wants to talk to the boss about a client.”
 A few seconds passed, and he said again “Yeah, listen.
 I don’t care.
 I’m not dealing with it.
 You want to kick him to the curb, you come out and do it yourself.”
 Great.
 That doesn’t fill me with confidence in my situation.
 With that, he hung up the phone and went back to doing absolutely nothing with as much enthusiasm as he could muster.
 Amy looked at me and frowned, and I just nodded thoughtfully.
 I waited until someone came out of the door of the left, and walked up to me.

 “Hello.
 I’m sorry, but you need to leave.
 We don’t discuss our clients with anyone.
 Least of all not law enforcement.”

 “What, not even for a marshal?
 Now you’re hurting my feelings.
 And I don’t think he was a client, just a prospective one.
 If you guys have any brains at all, you turned him down quick.
 Dangerous fellow, this guy.”